cyber-dojo-retired/runner-stateful/README.md

 # run the demo
 Runs inside the runner-client's container.
-Calls each of the runner-server's micro-service methods once and displays their json results and how long they took.
+Calls the runner-server's micro-service methods and displays their json results and how long they took.
+(The time-out for the grey section was 3 seconds)
 ```
 $ ./demo.sh
 ```